 - How are you going to lead the group to apply the criteria to the options that lead to a prioritized list?

-6. Dealing with a Meeting Problem — “They’re all Priority One!”
+6. Dealing with the Meeting Problem — “They’re all Priority One!”

 A group would not prioritize a list of activities because they felt that all were very important and that prioritizing them would allow some to drop off and not get done.
 The support organization had only a limited number of resources and limited time.
 First of all, how do you get a group to set priorities?

 - Separately develop the criteria that prove the importance of the activities.

 - Admit that all the actions are top priority or they would not have been discussed.